After being sidelined for over a year, Indiana Pacers guard Victor Oladipo is set to return to action Wednesday night.

 The schedule ahead

-At the time of Oladipo's targeted return date of Jan.
-29, the Pacers will have played 47 games, meaning he will be available for some or all of the team's final 35 contests, with respect to potential time missed for recovery management.
+The Pacers have played 47 games, meaning Oladipo will be available for some or all of the team's final 35 contests, with respect to potential time missed for recovery management.

-Over those final 35 games, the Pacers face the Raptors more than any other team as they are set to meet three times, all in February.
+Over the final 35 games, the Pacers face the Raptors more than any other team as they are set to meet three times, all in February.

 - Feb.
 5, Indiana at Toronto